DARKMATTERVENDETTA/Zaps-SnackShack/index.md

 # Contact Info
 - Contact 254-493-3228 or if you don't have a phone number email gamerzap234@gmail.com to get a membership or to Pre order.
 - 254-813-8092 is for the co-owner
+# Sales
+- 0.50 cents of of every snack and drink
+## Updates
+- Added Updates,sales,contact info,Membership,workers and more snacks,candy and drinks